macj314/super-galactic-age-calculator/src/README.md

 * Calculate user's life expetancy on each planet based on: lifestyle, access to healthcare, and level of physical activity.

+* If the user has lived past their life expectancy: then tell them the amount of years they've lived past it.

 ## Setup/Installation Requirements